In 1974, John Lennon had an encounter with a UFO in New York. Tony Barrell tells the story

 The UFO moved away after a while, and that seemed the end of that.
 But soon it returned, and John and May set up a telescope so that they could observe it more closely.
 They also took some photographs, though these failed to develop successfully.
 As John recalled later, the UFO eventually “went down the river, turned right at the United Nations, turned left and went down the river”.

 He was so excited by the sighting that he kept returning to the subject that evening.
-A little-known fact about John Lennon is that he was already interested in the subject of UFOs: he had in fact been a subscriber to Flying Saucer Review since the late 1960s.
-This is a magazine founded in 1955 and produced in England, which also claims the Duke of Edinburgh as a loyal reader.
+A little-known fact about John Lennon is that he was already interested in the subject of UFOs.
+Since the late 1960s he had been a subscriber to Flying Saucer Review – an English magazine that also claimed the Duke of Edinburgh as a loyal reader.
+And in September 1965, after returning to London from a US Beatles tour, John had posed for the photographer Brian Duffy with a strange box of flashing lights (pictured) that he had bought in New York, having been told it was a “UFO detector”.
+This was nine years before the alleged New York sighting (and throughout his life he took the number 9 very seriously indeed).

 A number of other New Yorkers reported sightings of an unusual hovering object